 Herd mentality can keep you stuck in a paycheck-to-paycheck lifestyle if you let it.
 Just because everybody else has piles of debt doesn't mean you should stay in debt.
 Avoid people who have this financial mentality.

 Instead, surround yourself with financially-savvy people.
 Their finance habits will rub off on you, helping you achieve the financial freedom you crave.

 Untrue.
 Wealth is more accessible in this digital age.
-Forbes quotes a study by Upwork and the Freelancers Union that shows that the number of freelancers have increased by over 50 million Americans since 2014.
+Forbes quotes a study by Upwork and the Freelancers Union that shows that the number of freelancers has increased by over 50 million Americans since 2014.
 Platforms like Amazon are creating endless opportunities to build an online business.
 Here’s how you can launch products profitably on Amazon:

-Financial freedom isn't achieved with a penny pinching mindset.
+Financial freedom isn't achieved with a penny-pinching mindset.
 You need a mindset empowered by wealth and freedom.

 It isn't enough to not want to be poor.
 You need to intensely desire financial freedom.
 Author of Think and Grow Rich Napoleon Hill says: